TAbdiukov/PPSSPP-patches/guides/TDU-tp-islands.md

 # Prerequisites

-* PPSSPP for Windows (recommended, as it exclusively includes Debugger)
+* PPSSPP for Windows (recommended, as it exclusively includes Debugger).
 * TDU (Test Drive Unlimited) ISO.
 U.S. ROM (ULUS10249) is used in this guide.
-* Memory editor such as CheatEngine or ArtMoney
+* Memory editor such as CheatEngine or ArtMoney.
-	* Windows is highly recommended here, external memory editing is limited on other OSs
+	* Windows is highly recommended here, external memory editing is limited on other OSs.
 * [Notepad++](https://notepad-plus-plus.org) for PPSSPP-patches under-the-hood analysis.
 * Human brain's analytical, aggregation and inference functionality.